 Research and development expenses consist of costs incurred for internal projects as well as research and development services as mentioned above.
-These costs include our direct and research-related overhead expenses, which include salaries and other personnel-related expenses (including stock-based compensation), occupancy-related costs, supplies, depreciation of facilities and laboratory equipment and amortization of acquired technologies, as well as external costs, and are expensed as incurred.
-Costs to acquire technologies that are utilized in research and development and that have no alternative future use are expensed when incurred.
+These costs include our direct and research-related overhead expenses, which include salaries and other personnel-related expenses (including stock-based compensation), occupancy-related costs, supplies, depreciation of facilities and laboratory equipment and amortization of acquired technologies, as well as external costs.
+Costs to acquire technologies that are utilized in research and development and that have no alternative future use are expensed as incurred.